system76/docs/content/desktop-environment.md

 ![Login2](/images/desktop-environment/Login2.png)

-If you do not find the gear icon to switch the desktop environment, click the user icon first to see the gear button.
+If you can't find the gear icon to switch the desktop environment, click the user icon first to see the gear button.

 ## Different Desktop Environments